spedas/pyspedas/docs/source/coords.rst

 Some individual projects may include additional coordinate trasformation routines for systems used by those missions.
-For example, the THEMIS module includes some additional transforms for:

-* DSL (Despun Solar Spinaxis)
-* SSL (Spinning Solar SpinAxis)
-* SSL (Selenocentric Solar Ecliptic)
-* SEL (Selenographic)
+Documentation for the mission-spefic coordinate transform tools and other utilities can be found on the "Mission Specific Tools" page.

 Transformations
 ------------------------------------